davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ```
 ![Pipeline step 1](../images/pipeline-step-1.png)

 This pipeline may take more time because we are doing three different commits, so ArgoCD has to synchronize one in order to continue with the pipeline.
-If you want to make it faster you can refresh ArgoCD manually after each  `commit-*` step or configure the Argo CD Git Webhook.[^note].
+If you want to make it faster you can refresh ArgoCD manually after each  `commit-*` step or configure the Argo CD Git Webhook.[^note2].

-[^note]:
+[^note2]:
     Here you can see how to configure the Argo CD Git [Webhook]( https://argo-cd.readthedocs.io/en/stable/operator-manual/webhook/)
     ![Argo CD Git Webhook](../images/ArgoCD-webhook.png)